 For me, one of the things that surprised me is how much life in the academy is a weird combination of intensely social and utterly lonely.
 If you are mostly an extrovert, you might find it really hard to sit and read and write for many hours each day, every day, for the rest of your life.
 But if you really don’t like being around people, then you will find it hard to do a job that also requires teaching and deep engagement with students and other faculty.
 Most people I know are somewhere in the middle of the Introvert/Extrovert scale, with a slide toward introvert.

 Academic life also requires lots and lots of writing.
-If you don’t like writing, don’t go to grad school in the humanities (or social sciences).
+If you don’t like writing, don’t go to grad school in the humanities (or social sciences)!
 You will generate lots of text, and you will throw away most of it.
 You must be comfortable with this.
-And, of course, there are very real and very difficult tasks associated with publishing early and often, if you are lucky enough to be on the tenure track.
+This is just about writing in general; there are also the very real and very difficult realities associated with publishing early and often, on a timeline that can be extremely stressful, if you are lucky enough to be on the tenure track.
+If you are not, and you are trying to find such a job, the demands of publishing can be even worse.

 Life in the academy also involves teaching.
 You should be as excited about working with students as you are about sharing your research ideas in publication.
-If you like research but don’t like the idea of working with needy human beings who make multiple demands on your time, the academy—or at least, the humanities and social sciences part of it—is probably not for you.
+If you like research but don’t like the idea of working with needy human beings who make multiple demands on your time, then teaching at a college or university—or at least, the humanities and social sciences part of it—is probably not for you.

 If you do like teaching, make sure you know why.
 Some people are mistakenly attracted to teaching because they relish having authority, not because they genuinely enjoying helping students learn and grow.
 You may not have a lot of teaching experience at this point, but do your best to make sure that you know what motivates your work in the classroom before you start.